THeWakeSystems/WakeDreamPainter/README.md

    - **Processed Model via ControlNet**: Download from [ssslvky/lcm-hed-onnx](https://huggingface.co/ssslvky/lcm-hed-onnx)

 # About This Project

-This project is developed based on [OnnxStack](https://github.com/TensorStack-AI/OnnxStack) and incorporates the following technologies:
+This project is supported by AMD and developed based on [OnnxStack](https://github.com/TensorStack-AI/OnnxStack) and incorporates the following technologies:

 1. **Stable Diffusion with C# and ONNX Runtime**
    By Cassie Breviu ([@cassiebreviu](https://github.com/cassiebreviu))